mo-to-la/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script to move the file betty from /tmp/ to /tmp/my_first_directory Script to delete file betty
 Script to delete my_first_directory from /tmp/
+Script that changes working directory to the previous one